 This console, known as the PC Engine in Japan and as the TurboGrafx-16 Entertainment SuperSystem in the USA, is a home video game console joint-developed by Hudson Soft and NEC, released in 1987.

 |Emulator||Rom Folder||Extension||BIOS||Controller Config|

 Emulator: lr-beetle-pce-fast, lr-beetle-supergrafx

-Note: the BIOS file is only needed to play CD based games
+A BIOS file is only needed to play CD-based games.

 lr-beetle-pce-fast and lr-beetle-supergrafx utilise Retroarch configurations

 Add custom retroarch controls to the retroarch.cfg file in

 For more information on custom RetroArch controls see: RetroArch Configuration